anisul-Islam/learn-csharp-by-solving-problems/README.md

 6. **Main Program**:
    - Create instances of `Car`, `Bike`, and `Truck`.
    - Demonstrate calling their methods, especially focusing on polymorphic behavior.

-### **Expected Output**:

-Your code should demonstrate the four pillars of OOP by showing how different vehicles interact with the system.

 ### **Key Concepts Demonstrated in the Assignment:**